[Fiction] Magic, Inc.

 Gemma raised her voice to join Harriet’s on cue.
 “You’re here for the magic!”

 The crowd laughed and pressed closer.
-They’d all been tested for the virus before entering.
+They’d all been tested for the virus before entering, as per usual.

-“Does that mean it can fuck?”
+“Does that mean it can give pleasure?”
 A woman called from the back of the crowd.
 Gemma had bet Harriet a day of oxygen that this would be the first question.
 Harriet laughed, a little unhinged; the sky felt so close, for a change.

 “Like you wouldn’t believe!
-And thanks to the AI hologram integration with all your data and social, you can finally sleep with all your ex-boyfriends again—or, better yet, make them watch you fuck someone even hotter!”
+And thanks to the AI hologram integration with all your data and social, you can finally sleep with all your ex-boyfriends again—or, better yet, make them watch you sleep with someone even hotter!”